nishantml/opencv-notebook/README.md

 # opencv-notebook
  10 Days of python openCV

-     1. Live Sketch Using Webcam
+     1. Live Sketch Using Webcam.
+     2. Finding-Corners-in-image